stehal/mtbocal/docs/icalendar.md

 # iCalendar

-iCalendar (shortened sometimes to ical) is an internet standard for exchange of calendar information. iCalendar is used and supported by many products including Google Calendar, Apple Calendar and Outlook.
+[iCalendar](https://icalendar.org/) is an internet standard for exchange of calendar information. iCalendar is used and supported by many products including Google Calendar, Apple Calendar and Outlook.
 It's also supported by a few federation fixture lists.

 ## Support for iCalendar in federation fixture lists